 The College of Integrative Veterinary Therapies embraces the concept of Green education.
 We plan to keep our carbon footprint as small as possible.
 A 2005 report on the environmental impact of online learning found that "On average, the production and provision of the distance e-learning courses consumed nearly 90% less energy and produced 85% fewer CO2 emissions".

 What can you do to reduce your own personal carbon footprint?
 Here's a look at the simple things we can do to make a small but significant difference.

 Click into your classroom.
-By clicking into a course instead of driving or flying to one, you not only save time travelling, but you save on car or plane exhaust emissions, fuel usage and parking, and avoid the fast food!
+By clicking into a course instead of driving or flying to one, you not only save time traveling, but you save on car or plane exhaust emissions, fuel usage, and parking, and avoid the fast food!